 COMMON BRAND NAME(S): Lotensin

 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-Talk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.
-While this drug may be prescribed for children as young as 6 years, precautions do apply.
+Talk to your health care provider about the use of this drug in children.
+While it may be prescribed for children as young as 6 for selected conditions, precautions do apply.